DigitalRobert/cpp-temperature-monitor/README.md

 Small C++ project simulating a simple temperature measurement device.

-The goal is not to build a final application but to gradually design a small controller-like program and practice core C++ meachanism.
+The goal is not to build a final application but to gradually design a small controller-like program and practice core C++ mechanisms.

 Planned elements:
 - sensor readings